What is the best way to treat a jellyfish sting?

 Use of topical steroids and antihistamines may be useful to reduce local swelling and possible allergic reactions.

-Seek immediate professional medical attention in the case of severe systemic symptoms.
+Again seek immediate professional medical attention in the case of severe systemic symptoms.